GEO vs. SEO: Where They Overlap, and Where They Don't

 The main shift is not that search fundamentals disappear.
 The shift is that passage usefulness matters more visibly.
 A page may still rank because it is broadly relevant, but a generated answer is more likely to draw from sections that resolve a question cleanly, define terms explicitly, and preserve meaning when extracted from the rest of the article.

-That pushes teams to think harder about answerfirst writing, explicit comparisons, firsthand detail, and the quality of supporting evidence.
-Authorship becomes more important.
-Update signals matter more for fastmoving topics.
+That pushes teams to think harder about answer‑first writing, explicit comparisons, first‑hand detail, and the quality of supporting evidence.
+Authorship and update signals can matter more visibly here, especially on fast‑moving topics where a generated answer has to decide whether a passage still looks trustworthy enough to reuse.
 So does topic structure across the wider estate, because systems often look for corroboration and context rather than trusting one lone page making grand claims.

 Another difference is measurement.
 Traditional SEO has mature reporting around rankings, clicks, impressions, and landing pages.
 GEO is murkier because the interaction may happen inside a generated layer before the user chooses whether to click through.
-That makes attribution weaker and encourages a more mixed evidence model.
+That makes attribution weaker, so teams usually need a broader evidence mix: click data, citation checks, prompt sampling, and qualitative review.

 Where Teams Split the Work Badly